How it works:

 Accounts are a type of medical savings vehicle that help individuals pay for qualified medical expenses.
 They are often paired with HDHPs.
 There are specific rules for each type of account, such as how much can be contributed and what the account’s funds can be used for.
 Many of these accounts are employer-based, but people with individual insurance plans can take advantage of health savings accounts provided they meet eligibility criteria.

-The funds contributed to the account are pre-tax, which mean they aren’t subject to federal income tax at the time of deposit.
+The funds contributed to the account are pre-tax which means they aren’t subject to federal income tax at the time of deposit.
 Funds must be used to pay for qualified medical expenses; there is a heavy tax penalty for paying for non-qualified expenses.
-Funds roll over year to year if you don’t spend them, and can accumulate a significant balance.
-There is a limit to how much money can be put into an HAS every year, but no cap on how much money can be in the account.
+Funds roll over year to year if you don’t spend them and can accumulate a significant balance.
+There is a limit to how much money can be put into an HSA every year, but no cap on how much money can be in the account.